Daremonic/payswitch-docs/features/merchant-controls/reconciliation/getting-started-with-recon.md

 * **Automated upload to dashboard:** In order to feed your PSP and bank files to the Reconciliation module you can select one of the below options during configuration.
 In case of automated upload of files, case all subsequent steps are also executed in an automated fashion and the reconciliation output is generated.
   * Via Recon uploader API: The Reconciliation module can ingest reports via APIs in case the payment processor and banks support that feature.
 This feature needs to be enabled during the activation and configuration stage.
 In order to enable this feature the merchant will need to specify &#x20;
     * API endpoint, API keys and schedule
   * Via Merchant's SFTP: We allow files to be transferred to the Reconciliation module via pull based connection.
 You can specify a location where you'd place the files to be reconciled.
-Hyperswitch will pull the files from that location on a periodic basis using.an SFTP connection.
+PaySwitcher will pull the files from that location on a periodic basis using.an SFTP connection.
 This feature needs to be enabled during the activation and configuration.
 In order to enable this feature the merchant will need to specify&#x20;
     * &#x20;Portal User ID, Portal password and SFTP url and pick up schedule

 Possible errors at this stage are: